-According to Waikato Regional Council, storm water run-off can pose a significant threat to aquatic species along the river.
-This is because storm water running into local rivers, erodes river banks and can carry pesticides, litter and other harmful forms of polution into the river, contaminating the water.
-Apart from the animals affected by this, people also face a health-risk when our rivers get polluted.
+According to Waikato Regional Council, stormwater run-off can pose a significant threat to aquatic species along the river.
+This is because stormwater running into local rivers erodes riverbanks and can carry pesticides, rubbish and other harmful pollution into the water.
+Apart from the animals affected by this, people also face a health risk when our rivers get polluted.

 Easy-to-harvest Natural Resource